 Contrary to what we have now, the old SAT score scale was 600-2400 (as opposed to 400-1600) and there were no subscores or cross-test scores as there are today.

 Additionally, test takers got separate Critical Reading and Writing scores, the latter of which was a combination of your Writing and Essay scores.
-(Nowadays, the SAT Essay is optional and does not count toward your composite SAT score.)
+Nowadays, the SAT Essay has been discontinued.

 Here is an overview of the old SAT scores scale:

 The College Board redesigned the SAT in 2016 so that a total score of approximately 1000—the middle score between 400 (the minimum) and 1600 (the maximum), or the highest point on the SAT bell curve—would signify the average score of test takers.

 This score is in contrast to the pre-2016 SAT average of around 1500, which was the middle point between 600 and 2400 (the old SAT minimum and maximum).